ansshuman/silversurfer/README.md

 ## TimeSurfer
 TimeSurfer is capable of calculating working time between two dates down to the millisecond.
 Working time between two dates means sum of all time periods in between the two instances, which were not a weekend (Saturday or Sunday), and were inside custom set working hours (default being start: 9AM, end: 5PM).
-Needless to say it can also just provide the non-weekend duration between the two date instances.
+Needless to say, it can also just provide the non-weekend duration between the two date instances.

 An example on how to use TimeSurfer is shown in src/Main